 • Brand – seems obvious, but might include subtitles like Hood’s brood of Golden, Caramel, Cinnamon, Sugar Cookie, Pumpkin Pie, and Vanilla flavors; the single column simplifies sorting.

 • Vintage – the year you’re evaluating.
 This is useful for two reasons: Tracking by year can identify certain brands that vary annually.
-For example, in 2008 (yeah, I’ve been at this for a while), Farmland was rather good but lately it’s been running in the middle of the pack.
-It’s like waiting for this year’s vintage Beaujolais Nouveau to appear: Le 2017 Farmland Lait de Poule est arrivé!
+For example, in 2008 (yeah, I’ve been at this for a while), Farmland was running well but then for a few years it had drifted to the middle of the pack; happily, in 2018 it hit its stride again.
+It’s like waiting for this year’s vintage Beaujolais Nouveau to appear: Le 2018 Farmland Lait de Poule est arrivé!
 And some unpredictability can be welcome; after all, it wouldn’t be Christmas without some surprises.
 Farmland actually comes in handy, as you’ll see later.

 The second reason is that some brands never change and that’s a good thing because it can make life easier.
-For example, in 2014, I sampled (and had unsurprisingly forgotten about) International Delight and observed that the flavor notes included butter rum Lifesavers (not in my nog, thank you very much).
-This year, 2017, I inadvertently bought it again and my butter rum flavor notes were identical to those from three years earlier.
+For example, in 2014, I sampled (and had unsurprisingly forgotten about) International Delight and observed that the flavor notes included Butter Rum Lifesavers (not in my nog, thank you very much).
+Then in 2017, I inadvertently bought it again and my butter rum flavor notes were identical to those from three years earlier.
 Since my comments ran along the lines of “worst ever”, “the word ‘egg’ never even appears on the label nor in the ingredients list so no surprise there”, and so forth, it’s obvious that I’ll never need to carry that brand home again.
 See?
 Makes life easier.

 • Body – rated on a 1 to 5 scale where 1 is thinnest and 5 is thickest.
 You might not care for a super thick eggnog (or the yellow mustache that accompanies it), so maybe a 4 in this category beats a 5 for you, but it certainly shouldn’t be a 1, otherwise you’re just drinking eggnog flavored milk and what’s the point of that?
 But it’s all a matter of taste, as is everything in this post.